-54. An exercise of APRA's discretion under Prudential Standard GPS 110 Capital Adequacy, made on 30 November 2012, continues to have effect under this Prudential Standard.
+- 54. An exercise of APRA's discretion under a previous version of this Prudential Standard-GPS 110 Capital Adequacy, made on 30 November 2012, continues to have effect under this Prudential Standard.
+For the purposes of this paragraph, 'a a previous version of this Prudential Standard' means: - (a) Prudential Standard GPS 110 Capital Adequacy made on 3 December 2014; and - (b) Prudential Standard GPS 110 Capital Adequacy made on 30 November 2012.